mattrips/scratchPad/Protocol Conformance.md

 &#9724; implementation
 : Given a protocol requirement, a property, method, enum case, initializer, subscript or typealias that is capable of satisfying such requirement.

+&#9724; declared requirement
+: Given a protocol, a protocol requirement expressly declared

 &#9724; inherited requirement
-: Given a protocol `Q` that is declared to inherit from a protocol `P`, all protocol requirements of `P`, including
+: Given a protocol `Q` that is declared to inherit from a protocol `P`, all protocol requirements of `P`, including both its declared requirements and inherited requirements.